ArnavM3434/TrustNetworkAnalysis/Project_Proposal/ProjectProposal.md

 Questions we hope to answer:
 Given this dataset of trust relationships for Epinions.com used to determine which reviews are shown to the user, how can we efficiently traverse through the network and from user to user?
 Which users are the most influential/important in this social network and why are they significant?

-We will use Djikstra’s algorithm to find the distance between 2 nodes - if the distance is 1, one node trusts the other node to the maximum degree (so a review from one node would very likely be shown to the other).
-As distance increases, the trust level decreases.
+(NEW) We will use the Betweenness centrality algorithm to determine the nodes that most frequently act as bridges between other nodes.
+Disrupting these nodes would cripple the entire trust network.

 The PageRank algorithm will determine the most trusted nodes in a connected component, which are the nodes with the most incoming connections.
 The details of this will be described in detail further down.